most common mechanical assistance in Humanitarian Demining is

 cited as the cause of several accidents when damaged mines became

 more sensitive) - while other manufacturers adopted a name designed to appeal to the public.

-most successful mini-flail range to date did not get any government
+most successful mini-flail range did not get any government

 support for its development.
 It is the Dok-Ing flails made in

-Various models have sold to several commercial, NGO and military
+Various models have sold to commercial, NGO and military

 considerable time and remove any tripwire threat.
 Further, its

-use against the shallow AP mine threat in Croatia
+use against the very shallow AP mine threat in Croatia

-The MV-4 at work in Sri Lanka, where it can tackle heavy undergrowth as well as make breaches through the AP mine belts (although very rarely detonating any at all).
+The MV-4 at work in Sri Lanka, where it tackled heavy undergrowth and made breaches through the AP mine belts (although very rarely detonating any at all).

-need to cut trees was identified - and various approaches tried.
+need to cut trees was presumed - and various approaches tried.